uwctri/CallLog/README.md

 ## Feature Requests & Issues

-* Custom page for configuration
+* Custom page for configuration.
+The current one is slow due to styling the amount of config on a typical project
 * One click deploy of call log instrument to the project
 * Create a solution for customizing the display of the call log button
 * Create a generic solution for call scripts on the call log